4339

 We have a saying at Stronger U that we’re not selling smaller waists; we’re selling better lives.
 And living a better life rarely has anything to do with a specific number on the scale.

-To manage this, we recommend implementing a habit tracking framework.
+To manage your habits we recommend implementing a habit tracking framework.
 Define what success looks like for you and identify the habits needed to get there.
-Then, use a habit tracker like this one (blank version available for download here) to visualize your short-term progress towards a long-term goal.
+Then, use a habit tracker like the one below (download this blank version) to visualize your short-term progress towards a long-term goal.

 Be realistic